Susan M Wachter

 Research

-• Susan M Wachter, Andrey Pavlov, Eduardo Schwartz, Price Discovery in the Credit Markets.
+• Susan M Wachter, Andrey Pavlov, Eduardo Schwartz (2021), Price Discovery Limits in the Credit Default Swap Market in the Financial Crisis, Journal of Real Estate Finance and Economics, 62 (2), pp. 165-186.

 Teaching